Usage Tracking

 We are committed to transparency and user choice.
 Telemetry is clearly documented, anonymized, and can be easily disabled at any time through configuration.

 This approach helps us make MLflow better for everyone, while giving you full control.
-Check what we are doing with this data
+Check what we are doing with this data section for more information.

 How to opt-out?